eleven-sh/cli/README.md

 </p>

 <blockquote align="left">
-  ... use it to deploy your app, as a remote development environment or even to test some code.
+  ... use it as a remote development environment, to test some code or even to deploy your app.
 It's up to you!
 </blockquote>

 ```bash